cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/bdossp_sp15/week_plan_internal.rst

 ===============================================================================
-Weekly Plan (Internal Only for Sharing Schedule)
+Weekly Plan (Internal Use Only for Sharing Schedule)
 ===============================================================================

 * Release Date: Every Friday 5pm